aparnaa19/SOC/basics/Workbooks.md

 ---

-## Anonymization Detection Services
+## 2. Anonymization Detection Services

-Anonymization detection services help analysts identify users or systems attempting to conceal their identity or origin during network communication.
+- help analysts identify users or systems attempting to conceal their identity or origin during network communication.

 These services assist investigations involving: